anyscale/architectures/README.md

 To use it yourself, you'll need an Anyscale account.

 * Clone the repo (or better yet, fork it)
-* install the requirements `pip install -r requirements.txt`
+* install the requirements `pip install -r app/ray_impl/requirements.txt`
 * Use pip to install the local package `pip install -e .`
 * Initialize this directory as a project in your own account: `anyscale init`